joesteinkamp/design-knowledge-base/1_Framework/Process/5_Deliver/mockup.md

 # Mockups

-A mockup, also known as a comp, is a high fidelity, static, design representation to be used by the development team.
+A mockup, also known as a comp (comprehensive layout), is a high fidelity, static, design representation to be used by the development team.
 A well created mockup:

-–  represents the structure of information, visualises the content and demonstrates the basic functionalities in a static way
+-  represents the structure of information, visualises the content and demonstrates the basic functionalities in a static way

-–  ensures all specifications of the design \(sizing, spacing, colors, etc\) are accurate for development
+-  ensures all specifications of the design \(sizing, spacing, colors, etc\) are accurate for development

 ### When to Use